saloot/IPythonClass/Readme.md

 <br>
-You can also export yout notebooks into latex using *nbconvert* command as follows
+You can also export yout notebooks into latex by opening a "terminal/command prompt" and using *nbconvert* command as follows

-  1. Sign in to the folder that contain your IPython Notebook
+  1. Go to the folder that contain your IPython Notebook
   2. In the command line, type

 `$ ipython nbconvert --to latex your_notebook_name`